 The visualisations tell an imagined story based on the knowledge and perceptions of these experts.
 Experts from different fields were asked to speculate together on how this world will look like, especially around the topic of seaweed.
 The visualisations of the Netherlands in a hundred years’ time are speculations that start from a trustworthy perspective, a serious societal challenge.
 It emphasises the current debate about the depletion of natural resources, climate change, and sustainability.
 However, the main goal of this project is not to make designs that could solve these societal problems.
 The elaboration of the visualisations consists of contradictory meanings that should evoke a dialogue with individuals and increase their awareness of nature and sustainability.
-Somehow it criticised human beings as an enemy of nature.
-The envisioned future raises questions to people from society such as designers, researchers, entrepreneurs, engineers, innovators, green activists, etc.
+Somehow, it criticised human beings as an enemy of nature.
+The envisioned future raises questions to people from society such as designers, researchers, entrepreneurs, engineers, innovators and green activists.

 In the second phase, three designs are made with this seaweed material.
 These are possible products that could emerge in a nature-based future.
-The products include the following wearables: A pair of shoes, a fanny pack, and a cardholder.
+The products include the following wearables: A pair of shoes, a bag and a cardholder.
 A frequently mentioned comment is why these products are chosen to represent future products.
 The idea is that this seaweed leather could replace animal leather in the future.
-In some way, it could be used now such as for making products that require less sturdy materials.
+In some way, it could be used now for making products that require less sturdy materials.
 Another aspect of making these daily products is that these products are recognised by today’s individuals, which makes it easier to reflect and compare the future with the current situation.

-The seaweed leather material is made by soaking the seaweed in materials that are used for making bioplastics such as vinegar, glycerine, etc. After combining different materials in the soaking processes.
+The seaweed leather material is made by soaking the seaweed in materials that are used for making bioplastics such as vinegar and glycerine.
 Although the final version of the seaweed leather is made by only using diluted glycerine, the steps of using different components are more significant for creating a good piece of seaweed leather that is soft, strong, and smooth.

 Kelp seaweed, glycerine, distilled water